gagan-ahlawat-0/gitmesh/CONTRIBUTING.md

    ls -la
    ```

-   You should see the project structure including folders like `gitmesh_backend`, `gitmesh_frontend`, etc.
+   You should see the project structure.

 #### Step 5: Set Up Remote Upstream